polyipseity/information/general/limit of a function.md

 > - [complement](complement%20(set%20theory).md) of a real interval ::: For example, for $a, b \in \mathbb{R}$, $(-\infty, a] \cup (b, +\infty)$ is the [complement](complement%20(set%20theory).md) of $(a, b]$.
 > - [interior](interior%20(topology).md) of a real interval ::: For $a, b \in \mathbb{R}$, $(a, b)$ is the [interior](interior%20(topology).md) of $[a, b]$, $(a, b]$, $[a, b)$, and $(a, b)$.
 > - [isolated points](isolated%20point.md) of a [set](set%20(mathematics).md) containing [reals](real%20number.md) ::: For example, $\set{0, 2}$ are [isolated points](isolated%20point.md) of $(-\infty, -12) \cup \set{0} \cup [0.5, 1) \cup \set{2} \cup [2.1, 2.11]$.
+> - reason why limits are not defined at [isolated points](isolated%20point.md) of the [function domain](domain%20of%20a%20function.md) ::: Limits are meant for describing the behavior of a function around a point, but not at the point itself.
+As an isolated point has no other points around it, so defining the limit there is useless.

 <!-- markdownlint MD028 -->